 - Maple syrup

-- Vanilla extract
+- Pure vanilla extract

 The base of the cookie cake is a combination of oat flour and almond flour.
 This combination creates a fluffy texture with the perfect, slightly nutty flavor.
 Almonds are low in carbohydrates and high in protein in addition to containing fiber, healthy fats, vitamin E, magnesium, iron and calcium.
-Oats have more protein and healthful fats than other whole grains, but they're also lower in carbohydrates (according to the Whole Grains Council).
-Oats are full of soluble fiber and help me feel full longer, so I love that this cookie cake is good AND good for you!

-How to Make the Vegan Cookie Cake
+How to Make this Vegan Cookie Cake Recipe

 Tips for Baking the Perfect Cookie Cake